 What horrors lurk among us in the northwestern corner of Vermont?

-For six years we've screened over sixty spooky stories conjured up by dozens of local filmmakers, showcasing the immense amount of creative talent and macabre imagination present in Franklin County, Vermont.
+For seven years we've screened over sixty spooky stories conjured up by dozens of local filmmakers, showcasing the immense amount of creative talent and macabre imagination present in Franklin County, Vermont.

 Every October the city of Saint Albans hosts the area's only film festival.
 Aspiring filmmakers will find their work shown on the big screen to a rabid audience of home-grown horror fans, family, and friends.